snico-dev/guid-typescript/README.md

 # Guid Typescript

-Guid Typescript is library that let you generate guid
+Guid Typescript is library that let you generate guid code

 ## Instalation and usage
 ### Instalation